texta-tk/texta-tk.github.io/source/use_cases.rst

 Pre-requirements:

-* A project with the sputnik newspaper articles dataset is :ref:`created <project>`.
+* A :ref:`project <project_concept>` with the sputnik newspaper articles dataset is :ref:`created <project>`.
 * This project is active (chosen on the upper panel in the right).
 * :ref:`Searcher <searcher>` is open.

 Search term(s)
 ==============

-Click on "Advanced search" and choose the field with the content in it ("article_text"). :numref:`search_communism` describes the search constraint for finding documents with words that start with "communis" (e.g "communism", "communist", "communists") - operator is "and" or "or", match is "Phrase prefix" and there is no slop.
+Click on "Advanced search" and choose the :ref:`field <field_concept>` with the content in it ("article_text"). :numref:`search_communism` describes the search constraint for finding documents with words that start with "communis" (e.g "communism", "communist", "communists") - operator is "and" or "or", match is "Phrase prefix" and there is no slop.
 Click on "Search".

 .. _search_communism:
 .. figure:: images/use_cases/search_communism.png